AAdewunmi/MusicPlayList_JavaDB/README.md

-# Music PlayList JavaFX Project
+# Music PlayList JavaFX Project (WORK-IN-PROGRESS!)
 Architectural Design Patten is the Model View Controller (MVC).

 Implemented as a JavaFX project using SQLite.